Jim Mattis: US Central Command

 General Lloyd Austin and Command Sgt.
 Maj.
 Joseph R. Allen greet Mattis as he arrives in Baghdad for the end-of-mission ceremony in December 2011.

 In early 2010, Mattis was reported to be on the list of generals being considered to replace James T. Conway as the commandant of the US Marine Corps.
 In July, he was recommended by Defense Secretary Robert Gates for nomination to replace David Petraeus as commander of United States Central Command (CENTCOM), and formally nominated by President Obama on July 21.

 Mattis took command at a ceremony at MacDill Air Force Base on August 11.
 As head of Central Command, Mattis oversaw the wars in Iraq and Afghanistan and was responsible for a region that includes Syria, Iran, and Yemen.
 He lobbied the Obama administration for a more aggressive response to Iran, including more covert operations and disruption of Iranian arms shipments to Syria and Yemen.
 After an incident in 2011 where an Iranian jet had attacked a U.S. drone flying over the Persian Gulf in international airspace, Mattis wanted permission to shoot down any Iranian aircraft that was attacking American drones, but the Obama administration denied this request.
 According to Leon Panetta, the Obama administration did not place much trust in Mattis because he was perceived as too eager for a military confrontation with Iran.
 Panetta later said, though, that some of the mistrust was unjustified, arising from the inexperience of some White House staff not understanding the need "to look at all of the options that a president should look at in order to make the right decisions."
 Nevertheless, Mattis's hawkishness was out of step with the White House's perspective, and "ultimately, Mattis's advocacy and aggressive style alienated the White House and the president he was serving."

 Mattis retired in March 2013, and the Defense Department nominated General Lloyd Austin to succeed him.
-Sheikh Моhamed bin Zayed al-Nahyan asked Mattis to serve as a military advisor in the Yemen war conflict.
-During Mattis's tenure as the Secretary of Defense under President Trump, his consultation with the UАЕ was omitted from public record and financial disclosure.
-Mattis's relationship with the UАЕ was strong, featuring a speech in Аbu Dhаbi initially set to be compensated at $100,000 but later clarified as unpaid.
+Sheikh Mohamed bin Zayed al-Nahyan asked Mattis to serve as a military advisor in the Yemen war conflict.
+During Mattis's tenure as the Secretary of Defense under President Trump, his consultation with the UAE was omitted from public record and financial disclosure.
+Mattis's relationship with the UAE was strong, featuring a speech in Abu Dhabi initially set to be compensated at $100,000 but later clarified as unpaid.